pfremp/masters_proj/README.md

     ```

 # Setup Django All Auth
-Setup Django All Auth in order to use Google Social Authentication
+Setup Django All Auth in order to use Google Social Authentication.

+### Site Name
+Firstly, set the site name from the from the default 'example.com' to the partfinder details (this is essential for Django All Auth).

+ - Click on 'sites' in the main admin area.
+ - Select 'example.com'.
+ - Enter your localhost URL as the Domain Name (e.g. http://127.0.0.1:8000) and part_finder.com for the 'Display Name'.

+From the main admin area select 'Social Applications' then 'Add social application'.
+Enter the credentials below.
 ### Localhost Credentials:
+ - Provider: ```Google```
+ - Name: ```Google```
  - Client ID:
      ```
      448376006900-qatchgenmro1u9vbah2heqqq87ur8vgv.apps.googleusercontent.com